R Adams Cowley Shock Trauma Center: Facilities

 Shock Trauma houses over 100 inpatient beds dedicated to emergency surgery, resuscitation, intensive care, and acute surgical care.
-The facility boasts a dedicated resuscitation area in excess of 13 beds.
+The facility has a dedicated resuscitation area with more than 13 beds.
 The Trauma Resuscitation Unit (TRU) is located on the building's second floor.
 Helicopters and ambulances bring injured patients directly to the TRU for emergency treatment and stabilization.
 Specialized trauma teams composed of trauma surgeons and emergency medicine physicians triage and treat patients as they arrive by helicopter and ambulance.
 Teams of consultants are available 24/7 and include orthopedic surgeons, neurosurgeons, vascular surgeons, plastic and reconstructive surgeons, radiologists, anesthesiologists, and others.
 Shock Trauma is an academic institution and emergency-medicine residents, trauma fellows, anesthesiology and surgical residents are involved in all aspects of patient care and evaluation.
 A large team of trauma physician assistants, nurse practitioners, nurses, and technicians complete the trauma team personnel and stand ready to receive victims 24 hours a day, 365 days per year.
 The helipad at Shock Trauma can accommodate up to four medevac helicopters at one time and has direct elevator access to the resuscitation area several stories below.

 Shock Trauma has nine dedicated operating suites, its own unique trauma post-anesthesia care unit, in addition to two dedicated multislice CT scanners, an angiography suite, and digital plain film capability.
 The inpatient wards of the Shock Trauma center consist of specialized intensive-care units, intermediate-care units, and regular surgical-floor beds.
 Shock Trauma can admit patients directly into the operating room if their condition requires it.
-Intensive care at Shock Trauma is a multidisciplinary endeavor: the facility boasts dedicated units for victims of multi-system and neurosurgical trauma.
+Intensive care units at the center include dedicated units for victims of multi-system and neurosurgical trauma.

 In 2013, Shock Trauma Center completed and opened a major expansion to the facility.
 Around 68 patient rooms were renovated to conform with modern-day standards.